-Merck, in late September 2021, announced that it will acquire Acceleron Pharma – a biopharmaceutical company focused on rare diseases – for $11.5 billion, funded in cash and debt.
-Acceleron has multiple potentially blockbuster drugs in its pipeline.
-To name a few, Sotatercept – is in late-stage clinical trials for the treatment of pulmonary arterial hypertension (PAH), with peak sales estimated to be north of $2 billion.
-Another drug – Reblozyl (in partnership with Bristol Myers Squibb) – which is used to treat anemia in myelodysplastic syndromes (MDS) – is estimated to garner over $2 billion in peak sales.
+Merck, in late September 2021, announced that it would acquire Acceleron Pharma – a biopharmaceutical company focused on rare diseases – for $11.5 billion, funded in cash and debt.
+Acceleron has multiple potentially blockbuster drugs, such as Sotatercept and Reblozyl (in partnership with Bristol Myers Squibb) in its pipeline.

 The Acceleron acquisition is seen as a positive for Merck, as it will strengthen its cardiovascular portfolio and it gives the company multiple potentially blockbuster drugs.
 The price of $180 a share paid by Merck is also not out of the line with a 34% premium over the levels of around $134 Acceleron’s stock was trading at a couple of weeks before the deal was announced.